 - Complete a financial literacy class provided by Nutmeg State FCU

 Our Working Wheels Car Ownership Program has an interest rate of 8% APR* and you'll be rewarded with an automatic rate reduction after one year of on-time payments.

-Before you begin the application, please be sure to check out the helpful information below.
+Before you begin the application, please be sure to view the helpful information below.

 Useful Tips for New Vehicle Owners

 - Be aware of your surroundings.
 Note where your vehicle is in relation to other drivers and intersecting roads.
 Landmarks, signs and more will help roadside assistance reach you if you need additional help.

 - Identify the problem with your vehicle and know how to take action.
 Use your emergency lights (if necessary) and slowly pull over to the side of the road.
 Most importantly, don't panic!

 - Check on your passengers.
 Their safety (and yours) should always be your highest priority.
 Once your safety has been assessed, use a cell phone to call for help.